Spanish negative sentences with "nunca"

 Note that to say "hardly ever/nearly never/rarely" we use "casi nunca"

-See also Forming negative sentences using no (negation).
+See also Forming negative sentences using no in Spanish (negation).